Codecademy/docs/content/kotlin/concepts/math-methods/terms/round/round.md

   - 'paths/computer-science'
 ---

-The `round()` function in Kotlin's math package rounds a floating-point number to its nearest integer.
+The **`round()`** function in Kotlin's `math` package rounds a given number to the nearest integer.
 If the number is equidistant between two integers, it rounds to the integer that is even.

 ## Syntax